wangxiaogang866/PIE-NET/README.md

 ## Visualization:
     visualization.m: This file is used to visualize the detection results.
-    Vis_closed_final.m (./stage2/main/): this file is used for closed curve detection post-precessing
+    Vis_closed_final.m (./stage2/main/): this file is used for closed curve detection post-precessing Vis_open_final.m (./stage2/main/): this file is used for open curve detection post-precessing

 ## Comparison with EC-Net